rocky-linux/documentation/docs/guides/security/pam.md

 auth required pam_nologin.so
 ```

-Only root can connect if the file `/etc/nologin`.
+Only root can connect if the file `/etc/nologin` exists and is readable.

 ### `pam_wheel`